 An agent has a master key to open the lock, check whatever you have, and relock your bag.
 On the other side, TSA works with many manufacturers to produce locks that only security officers can unlock with master keys, and by having a TSA approved lock, you get to avoid getting your luggage ripped apart.

 These locks are meant to lock up your suitcases and backpacks before flights.
 These locks are best to ensure zips are not open midway and to prevent thieves.
 Inspectors can check your luggage without making any damage if you have TSA suitcase locks.

 Having an extra lock is always important if you have to check in your luggage and as well to keep your valuables in your carry-on safer.

 In the latter situation, thefts have happened onboard.
 To prevent mid-air chaos, it is always recommended to choose safe TSA approved luggage locks.
-Other than this, having a secure luggage and carry-on will give you a peace of mind especially in long-haul or connecting flights where your luggage go through different customs and security handlers.
+Other than this, having a piece of secure luggage and carry-on will give you peace of mind, especially in long-haul or connecting flights where your luggage goes through different customs and security handlers.